 Small retail businesses rely on borrowed capital to purchase inventory, buy fixtures, expand, or bridge seasonal cash flow gaps.
 Financing retail businesses like restaurants, grocers, and other merchants can be challenging depending on the nature of the particular business.

-A loan for retail businesses can cover day-to-day and seasonal small business expenses, including:
+A funding for retail businesses can cover day-to-day and seasonal small business expenses, including:

 - Investing in new technology to increase efficiencies.